 The WUR non-AP STA may or may not wake up to receive Beacon frame if the WUR non-AP STA is in PS mode (see 11.2.3.1 (General)).

-The existing negotiated service periods between WUR AP and WUR non-AP STA for the WUR non-AP STA’s schedule are suspended, and the WUR non-AP STA may be in the doze state (see 11.2.1 (General)) during the negotiated service periods until the schedule is resumed as described below:
+The negotiated service periods between WUR AP and WUR non-AP STA for the WUR non-AP STA’s schedule are suspended, and the WUR non-AP STA may be in the doze state (see 11.2.1 (General)) during the negotiated service periods until the schedule is resumed as described below: (#8001)

-After the WUR non-AP STA receives a WUR Short Wake-up frame or a WUR Wake-up frame addressed to it from the WUR AP with an indication of individually addressed BU(s), the WUR non-AP STA shall be in the awake state (see 11.2.1 (General)) at the earliest service period, which has end time larger than the received time of the frame plus the transition delay indicated by the WUR non-AP STA in the WUR Capabilities element, following the existing PS operation (e.g., individual TWT) agreed between the WUR AP and the WUR non-AP STA.
+After the WUR non-AP STA receives a WUR Short Wake-up frame or a WUR Wake-up frame addressed to it from the WUR AP with an indication of individually addressed BU(s), the WUR non-AP STA shall be in the awake state (see 11.2.1 (General)) at the earliest service period, which has end time larger than the received time of the frame plus the transition delay indicated by the WUR non-AP STA in the WUR Capabilities element, following the PS operation (e.g., individual TWT) agreed between the WUR AP and the WUR non-AP STA.(#8001)

 The parameters of the negotiated service period for the WUR non-AP STA’s schedule between the WUR AP and the WUR non-AP STA are maintained by the WUR non-AP STA.